smeznar/ontology-completion-with-graph-learners/README.md

 ```

 Some examples of transformed ontologies (the ones used in the paper) can be found inside the data directory together with their
 [origin and sources](data/README.md).
-If you want to test our approach on your own ontology, you can transform an owl
+If you want to test our approach on your own ontology, you can transform an `.owl`
 file into a JSON file by using the script ``src/conversion.py`` as
 ```
 python src/conversion.py --filename {filename} --out {out}